Great founders consciously create a board with the right balance and diversity of character and capability.

 Solve conflict: Particularly when the independent board member has the trust of the founder and the investors they are able to act as a mediator when conflict arises.
 Also in a situation where some board members may be disqualified from making some decisions like accepting an insider term sheet which favours investors over other shareholders, they can make an independent decision taking into account all shareholders’ interests.

 Expertise: Founders have the luxury of choosing an independent board member to fit the needs of the company.
 Figure out the major challenges facing the company and whether you have the right people in the management team to tackle those challenges.
-If not, which independent directors can augment that team to solve those issues?
+If you don’t have all of the required expertise internally an independent director can can fill the gap.

 In terms of value-add that independent board members can give you, here are five common personas:

-● CEO Whisperer – someone who can coach and mentor the CEO because they have either been a CEO themselves and/or have experience in executive coaching and mentoring
+● CEO Whisperer – someone who can coach and mentor the CEO because they have either been a CEO themselves and/or have experience in executive/leadership coaching and mentoring

 ● Customer Knowledge – a board member who has worked or is working within your target customer base and is able to improve existing relationships, identify and develop new customers